 - Collect fees, receipting all transactions, and turning receipts and fees over to the Finance Department.

 - Do not accept any owned animal for the SPCA that is:

 - Skin disorder (hair missing)

-- History of bites or overly vicious.
+- History of bites or overly vicious

 - You may take dogs or cats in from their owner but the person must pay the donation fee as set forth by the SPCA.

 - Donation Fee: A receipt must be completed, one copy to the payee, the other attached to the envelope containing the money.
-The money and receipt will be forwarded to the Finance Department who will handle the fees in the manner governed by the contract in existence between the City and the SPCA.
+The money and receipt will be forwarded to the Finance Department which will handle the fees in the manner governed by the contract in existence between the City and the SPCA.